Ashok0/HL2VREssentials/README.md

 - Black Mesa Source: Incompatible.
 Maps work in VR but NPCs do not load.
 - Black Mesa: Incompatible.
 Crashes to the desktop.
 - Research and Development: Incompatible.
 Mr. Whirly does not work.
-- Entopy Zero: Incompatible: Frequent crashes to the desktop.
+- Entopy Zero: Incompatible.
+Frequent crashes to the desktop.
 - HL2 MMod Improved Sounds: Incompatible.
 Broken sounds.
 - Cinematic Mod 2013: Compatible.
 Minor graphical glitches with reflections in the train station and Dr. Breen's office.
 - Lost Coast: Compatible.